3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 Def Leppard Story

-In 1987, Def Leppard released “Hysteria” — their best-selling album ever — with Allen’s new drumming style.
+In 1987, Def Leppard released “Hysteria,” their best-selling album ever, with Allen’s new drumming style.

 Chris Hadfield Story

-In 2009, astronaut Chris Hadfield trained for a space walk to repair the Hubble telescope.
+In 2009, astronaut Chris Hadfield had to go on a long spacewalk to repair the Hubble Telescope.

 NASA required him to imagine every possible disaster.

-He practiced in a massive pool, where instructors would suddenly cut his oxygen supply.
-They would tangle his safety lines.
-They would turn off his lights.
+They put him in a massive pool, where instructors would suddenly cut his oxygen supply, tangle his safety lines, and turn off all lights.

 Each day of indecision is a day stolen from your most ambitious self.